Teamfight TacticsGuides

 A lot of champions in the game don’t always cast on their target.
 Learning all of these and taking them into consideration is important for positioning throughout the game.

-Ability Type
+Ability Types

+There are lots of different types of abilities in the game.
 Some champions provide utility, such as healing or shielding nearby units.
-In these situations you want to try and target your most important units with these abilities.
+In these situations you want to try and target your most important units with these effects.

 Augment Considerations

 A lot of augments provide buffs similar to that of items.
 These are all pretty self explanatory.
 Position in some way to get a buff.
-Exiles for example.

 Putting it all together

 With all of these things covered, the hard part is putting it all together.
 How can you decide when to reposition?
-Should you clump your units for Zeke’s Herald, but be at risk of large AoE abilities?
+Should you clump your units for AoE buffs, but be at risk of large AoE abilities?
 Should you spread out your CC abilities or put them on different sides of the board to put your opponents in a lose lose?
 Should I place my AP carry in the second row for Battle Mage buff, or place her in the corner where she’s safer?

 There are honestly infinite considerations you can make during positioning, and unfortunately, I can’t answer these questions with a rule.
 As you play more and more, you will learn what worked and what didn’t, and that will ultimately improve your skill.